dmarinova1/SPOP/README.md

 To significantly reduce the complexity of the program, Scikit-learn library will be deployed to provide the tools for the machine learning and classification modeling. documentation scikit-learn helped build this SPOP program providing details on modules, methods, parameters specification: https://scikit-learn.org/stable/documentation.html

+SPOPv0.ipynb is the jupyter notebook containing the code of the SPOP-PROG. data-breed.csv is the dataset.